Maureen MorleyAssistant Director,Media Relations1firstname.lastname@example.org

 To: Radio Public Affairs Directors

-To help persuade your listeners to pay attention to signs of life-threatening conditions and diseases, the Radiological Society of North America (RSNA) provides these pre-recorded 15-, 30-and 60-second public service announcements (PSA) on various health awareness topics.
+To draw your listeners' attention to the signs of life-threatening conditions and diseases, the Radiological Society of North America (RSNA) provides these pre-recorded 15-, 30- and 60-second public service announcements (PSAs) on various health awareness topics.
 The audio files and printable scripts are posted in English and Spanish.

-RSNA also has physician experts available for on-air or recorded interviews on these topics for your more in-depth reports.
+RSNA can provide physician experts for on-air or recorded interviews on these topics for your more in-depth reports.
 We can also supply a list of suggested interview questions on request.

 If you'd like to schedule interviews or request more information, please contact RSNA Media Relations at (630) 590-7762 or email@example.com.

-Lung Cancer: Lung cancer is the nation's leading cause of cancer-related death and is responsible for more deaths than breast, prostate and colon cancers combined.
+Lung Cancer: Lung cancer is the nation's leading cause of cancer-related death and will claim the lives of nearly 160,000 Americans this year.
 As with many forms of cancer, early detection is key to survival.

-Colon Cancer: Colon cancer is the nation’s second leading cause of cancer death when both sexes are combined.
-Medical experts recommend screening for all men and women starting at age 50.
+Colon Cancer: Colon cancer is the nation’s second leading cause of cancer related death in men and women combined.
+Medical experts recommend screening starting at age 50.

 Men's Health: Abdominal aortic aneurysm is a leading cause of sudden death for men over age 60.
 Knowing the risks, getting screened and early detection can prevent this life threatening condition.